OriginCodeAcademy/Meetup/LinkArchive.md

 <h4>Tools</h4>
 http://ng-inspector.org/ - A browser extension that visualizes angular for you.</br>
 http://haacked.com/archive/2016/05/11/encourage-atom/ - An Atom (a text editor) extension that gives encouraging messages whenever you save.  </br>
+http://www.laptopmag.com/laptop-finder - A site that can help track down a laptop to suit your needs.  </br>

 <h3>Possible Sites to Apply To</h3>
 Monster</br>